nishchaybhutoria/CS203-Lab06/README.md

 We see that Hyperband Search + Bayes Optimization leads to the best result with an accuracy of 84% and F1 score of 0.83.

 Random Search gives an accuracy of 74% and F1 score of 0.73.
 When the search space is large, Random Search can perform very poorly.

+We notice that Automated Search using AutoGluon is better than Manual Search.
+It is far more efficient and can explore a much larger parameter space faster.
+Hence, it can find better performing hyperparameter combinations with lesser time.